 If you'd like to incorporate elements of your religion in your ceremony, you can do so with elopements.
 Religious rules vary, and I'm admittedly not an expert on all the world's religions, but I've seen couples I work with incorporate elements of their religion into their ceremonies all the time.

 Whether it's reading their favorite Bible verses to each other or kicking off their elopement ceremony with a prayer, there are ways to bring your religion into your day, even if you're not getting married with a religious official or in a religious building/estalishment.

 Personally, out of all these options on ways to get married without a wedding, I love elopements and commitment ceremonies the most.
 I’m certainly biased, working in the elopement industry and also having eloped myself as well.
 But the reason I love elopements and commitment ceremonies is that they’re essentially a blank slate.
 You can customize an elopement or commitment ceremony to look however you want it to.
 It can be a no frills celebration out in nature.
 Or you can pull out all the stops.
 The choice is yours.

 I’ve seen elopements of all different flavors, each one customized to match what was important to the couple getting married.
 And since most of the elopements I document take place in Colorado, many of them happen without an officiant or any witnesses!
 The way I see it, elopements are hands-down the most flexible and freeing way to get married without a traditional wedding and all the baggage that comes with it.

 As an elopement photographer who also decided she wanted to get married without a wedding (fellow eloper here!), I know firsthand what you’re going through.
 I spent nearly a year planning my own big, traditional wedding, only to decide I didn’t want a big wedding at all.
-So I found a way for me to get married without one.
+So I found a way to get married without one.